Orion Assembly: History

 In 2023, GM announced that it will discontinue the production of Chevrolet Bolt at the end of 2023, with that the Orion plant will be reopened as the Orion EV Assembly in 2024, to produce electric pickup trucks such as the Chevrolet Silverado EV and the GMC Sierra EV.
 With $4 billion in additional investment at the facility, GM CEO Mary Barra announced that "employment will nearly triple (from 2023) and we'll have a companywide capacity to build 600,000 electric trucks annually."

 GM has pushed back the production schedule for its electric trucks at the Orion Township plant in Michigan.
 Originally set to start in late 2024, the production of models like the Chevy Silverado EV and GMC Sierra EV is now slated for the end of 2025.
 The company says the delay is due to a need to align its investment strategy with the slower-than-expected uptake in EV demand.
 Hourly workers at GM's Orion plant are not being left in the lurch with the EV production pushback.
 They get job offers at other Michigan facilities, like Factory Zero, which is gearing up to boost its production next year.

 In July 2025, GM announced its intention to build ICE powered trucks and full-size SUVs at the Orion site to supplement its current factories in Texas, Indiana, Canada, and Mexico - reversing course from its previous plans to assemble electric vehicles at Orion.

+In November 2025, due to an anticipated increase in vehicle production in 2027, GM invested $4 billion in three plants: Orion Assembly, Fairfax Assembly, and Spring Hill Manufacturing.

 Controversy

 After GM announced the plan to construct a new factory, opposition to the plant in Orion Township came from three separate groups: those who disliked the fact that GM had selected the site without first notifying township officials (a land option was previously given to Grand Trunk Railway by township officials without first informing the public, which then was negotiated for GM by Argonaut Realty); pilots who opposed its location on land which was at the time partially occupied by the Oakland-Pontiac Airport; and from the community group Area Citizens for a Rural Environment (ACRE) who opposed the factory over environmental concerns.
-GM instated a community relations campaign in Orion Township to garner support.
-While groundbreaking was intended to happen in June, the construction of the factory was briefly delayed by an ACRE referendum opposing the construction of the factory, which gathered enough signatures to be placed on the ballot.
+GM initiated a community relations campaign in Orion Township to encourage support.
+While groundbreaking was intended for June, the construction of the factory was briefly delayed by an ACRE referendum opposing the construction of the factory, which received enough signatures to be placed on the ballot.
 At the August 6, 1980 election in Orion Township, the construction of the plant was approved by 90% of voters, and groundbreaking took place shortly after.